 There are many famous artists on display some of which include Georgia O’Keeffe, Edward Hopper, Edgar Degas, Mark Rothko, and Norman Rockwell.

-Along with many other museums in NYC, admission is suggested but not mandatory.
+Along with many other museums in NYC, general admission is suggested and pay as you wish but not mandatory in order to keep art accessible to all.

 Closed Mondays and Tuesdays.